roboseb/pokemetrics/README.md

 DONE-fix art with issues - skarmory, raikou, dialga, metagross, electivire, muk, onix DONE-shadows under pokemon
 CANCEL?-wobble toggle
--buttons that show specific pokemon, like the biggest or smallest DONE-fix man not transitioning
+DONE-buttons that show specific pokemon, like the biggest or smallest DONE-fix man not transitioning
 DONE-app gets slower as you use it?
 DONE-possibly fix pokemon not being removed if next loads too quickly